Honoring Our Grief as a Community

 A Dying Grebe

-At the bottom of a steep flight
+At the bottom of steep steps

-Between a sandy cliff and the lapping tide,
+between a sandy cliff and the lapping tide

-Silent until the tide teaches them to speak.
+–silent until the tide teaches them to speak.

-He stopped below a beached and weathered
+Still now below a beached and weathered log

-On the cobbled, clacking shore.
+on the cobbled clacking shore.

 syncopated